gravitational/teleport/docs/4.4/admin-guide.md

 Teleport.
 This feature was designed to help customers migrate from local storage to etcd.

-Using `tctl get all` will retrieve the below items:
+Using `tctl get all --with-secrets` will retrieve the below items:

 - Users
 - Certificate Authorities